-We assert that in the Wal-Mart annual reports, there is a 'certain dramaturgy' - a theatrical way of narrative storytelling - that emerges after Sam Walton's death (Derrida, 1994, p.
-5).
+We assert that in the Wal-Mart annual reports, there is a "certain dramaturgy" a theatrical way of narrative storytelling that is emergent since Sam Walton's death (Derrida, 1994: 5).
 We do not believe in ghosts; no sane scholar admits seeing ghosts; there is a separation between the living and the dead, we hope.
-Specter can be defined as the 'ungraspable visibility of the invisible' such as the deceased executive (Derrida, 1994, p.
-7).
-The Mr. Sam specter is enacted theatrically in acts of discursive translation and crystallization, translated by executives and crystallized in narratives ways.
-The reason: Mr. Sam's specter is a source of 'metamorphosis' of the dead past, into the living present, into moments of storied strategy for futures, crafted by living leaders (Boje & Cai, 2004; Boje et al., 2005).
+Specter can be defined as an "ungraspable visibility of the invisible" such as the deceased executive (Derrida, 1994: 7).
+The Mr. Sam specter is enacted theatrically in acts of discursive translation and crystallization; translated by executives and crystallized in narratives ways.
+The reason: Mr. Sam's specter is a source of "metamorphosis" of the dead past, into living present, into moments of storied strategy for futures, crafted by living leaders (Boje & Cai, 2004; Boje, Driver, & Cai, 2005).
 Sam, or rather the specter of Mr. Sam, becomes the symbol and anchor of continuity as Wal-Mart expands and grows to dominate the world market.

-We now look at the three-step process described by Derrida (1994), and see how the specter of Sam Walton appeared in the Wal-Mart corporation.
-The three steps are the mourning, the voice, and the work.
+We now look at the three step process described by Derrida (1994), and see how the specter of Sam Walton appeared in the Wal-Mart corporation.
+The three steps are 1) the mourning; 2) the voice; and 3) the work.

-Step 1: the mourning
+Step 1: The Mourning

 Derrida's (1994) mourning involves two parts: identification and localization.
 Sam passed away in 1992.
-The 1992 report undeniably bore the mourning of Sam Walton.
+The 1992 report was undeniably bearing the mourning of Sam Walton.
 On the second page of this report, along with a picture of Sam, we can read as if it was a gravestone: